-Ebbsfleet Academy (previously Swan Valley School); High Weald Academy (previously Angley School); Meopham School; Orchards Academy (previously Swanley Technology College); Oasis Hextable Academy; St Simon Stock Catholic School;
+Ebbsfleet Academy (previously Swan Valley School); High Weald Academy (previously Angley School); Meopham School; Orchards Academy (previously Swanley Technology College); Oasis Hextable Academy; Sittingbourne Community School.

 Kent primary schools:

-Canterbury: Petham Primary School; Pilgrims Way Primary School and Nursery
+Canterbury: Petham Primary; Pilgrims Way Primary School and Nursery

-Dartford: Hartley Primary School; York Road Junior Academy (previously York Road Junior School and Language Unit); Knockhall Community (in progress, Lilac Sky Academy Trust)
+Dartford: Hartley Primary Academy; York Road Junior Academy (previously York Road Junior School and Language Unit); Knockhall Community (in progress, Lilac Sky Academy Trust)

-Dover: St Joseph’s Catholic Primary school in Aylesham; Temple Ewell Church of England Primary School
+Dover: St Joseph’s Catholic Primary, Aylesham; St Mary's Catholic Primary, Dover; Temple Ewell Church of England Primary.

-Gravesend: Chantry Community Academy; Dover Road Primary (application in progress); Istead Rise Primary School (application probably in progress); Tymberwood Academy (previously Raynehurst Primary School)
+Gravesend: Chantry Community Academy; Dover Road Primary; Istead Rise Primary School (application probably in progress); Rosherville CofE Primary (in progress); St Jospeh's Catholic Primary, Northfleet (in progress); Tymberwood Academy (previously Raynehurst Primary School)

 Malling: Aylesford Primary School

-Sittingbourne: Kemsley Primary School; Milton Court Primary School; Regis Manor Community Primary School; South Avenue Junior School; Westlands Primary School
+Sittingbourne: Kemsley Primary School; Milton Court Primary School; Regis Manor Community Primary School; Richmond Primary; South Avenue Junior School; Westlands Primary School

 Swanley: Horizon Primary School;